ncgeib/pypret/docs/installation.rst

 It requires Python >=3.6 and recent versions of NumPy and SciPy.
 Furthermore, it requires ``h5py`` for storage and loading.
+Optional dependencies are

+    - pyfftw (for faster FFTs)
+    - numba (for optimization of some low-level routines)
-An optional dependency for ``pypret.io`` is python-magic to recognize zipped HDF5 files.
+    - python-magic (to recognize zipped HDF5 files)